Wade's GardenWade Wharton (1938 - 2014)

 In 2008 Wharton was cited for municipal code violations and “storage of junk” on his property, although this was actually his collection of recycled materials that he eventually turned into sculptures.
 With the publicity the citation received, art enthusiasts supported him, some by helping him clean up his yard and organize his materials.
 In court, he pleaded guilty to the charge of keeping junk in his yard, but was not fined and was able to maintain everything on site that he considered to be “art.”

-Although most people liked Wharton, early on the morning of January 15, 2014, police found his body outside his home, beaten to death, and arrested his 19-year-old neighbor on the charge of capital murder.
+On January 15, 2014, Wharton was murdered outside of his home by his young neighbor.
 A previously-scheduled exhibition at the University of Alabama-Huntsville’s art gallery, Wharton’s first, opened shortly after his death, no longer a celebration of the living artist’s work, but a memorial tribute.

 The future of Wade’s Garden is uncertain.